vladlipovanu/dat250-docker-ci-cd/Short-Reports/dat250-expass7.md

 ![Docker Assignment 5.png](../pictures/%2FDocker%20Assignment%205.png)

 **Side Note:**
 The project is not finished yet.
-I find it intersting and I would like to work on it a bit more (for future showcases and getting experience), but right now I have a family issue that it takes a lot of my time.
+I find it interesting and I would like to work on it a bit more (for future showcases and getting experience), but right now I have a family issue that it takes a lot of my time.
 So on the website that I host, the data in the components are just placeholders.
 I want to implement it later with API callings from the backend.
 I would also like to have a relational database (I'm more familiar with PostSQL) in order to make a functional application.
 I will also like to work more with RabbitMQ in order to make an exchange system, as well as fixing the pipelines for testing.